Author |

 Currently Playing: Smash 4.
 Waiting for Beta.
 They better code in Bidou...

-On another note to all BBM users, I think we need to start taking a look at the technique called tilt dropping.
+Yeah I felt the same about him when I first picked him up.
+You have to learn his combos and setups before you can style with him and he's just a little weird compared to the rest of the cast, so naturally you'll think he's lackluster.
+One of these days I hope to collab with Joey and Afro to come up with a list of almost guaranteed or 100% guaranteed combos with BBM so that we can make an extensive guide on this seriously underrated character On another note to all BBM users, I think we need to start taking a look at the technique called tilt dropping.
 I think it can unlock some hidden potential in his smash attacks, as well as improve his mobility, edgeguarding, and mixup options.
 With mastery from an already experienced Bomber, I think tilt dropping could really improve this character's metagame.
 I've only been using it in my play a few days now and I can see some real potential.
 Dtilt has little end lag, nearly all of which occurs while you travel through the air, meaning you can tilt drop into just about any move you want.
 You can even tilt drop from the top platform to a lower platform and tilt drop again to the ground with minimal lag.
 If you tilt drop towards the edge and dsmash, you slide to the VERY FARTHEST POINT you can on the edge.
 If done properly the dsmash will never cancel or fail and you'll have yourself a viable edgeguard option.
 Tilt drop into dtilt or tilt drop to foxtrot dtilt is a good approach option as well as many others.
 I hope you guys will take this tactic and push it to it's limits.
+If you don't know how to tilt drop it can be done with keyboard or controller.
+You'll need a run/walk button To tilt drop, you must be standing on a soft platform.
+This means no tilt drops on FD or 3DS.
+Only maps like Battlefield and such.
+Here's how it's done 1.Hold crouch completely down 2.Press attack+the run/walk button at the same time as if you were smash attacking You shouldn't be trying to hit all the inputs at the same time.
+It should be more of an aim, fire kind of movement.
+The crouch input is the aim, the attack+run/walk input is the fire.

-I hate you all.
+_________________ I hate you all.
 Except you.
 I like you.

-Tue Sep 01, 2015 3:57 pm
+Tue Sep 01, 2015 3:57 pm |

-Joined: Mon Feb 09, 2015 2:29 pm
+Joined: Mon Feb 09, 2015 2:29 pm Posts: 522 Country:

 I was thinking of making a basic guide for BM.
 I have the following things listed...